-Frank van Harmelen in NRC on an Algorithm to determine whether you are suitable for that job
+Frank van Harmelen in NRC on algorithms to determine whether you are suitable for that job

 In brief (full article here in Dutch):